(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Polycystic ovary syndrome (PCOS)

-As it progresses, you may have:
+As it progresses, the patient may have:

 • Weight loss

-• Fluid in your stomach
+• Fluid in the stomach

 • Jaundice (yellowing of the skin or eyes)